WHAT IS A CORRIDOR

 DEFINITIONS OF TERMS USED:

-Protected areas: formally protected areas such as a National or Provincial Park
+Protected areas: formally protected areas such as a National or Provincial Park or private nature reserve

 Habitat: the place in which an organism lives

 Ecological patterns: A landscape is like a tapestry.
 It comprises a diverse number of habitats and land-uses all woven together to form a distinct pattern.
-Like the threads of the tapestry all aspects of the landscape are connected, binding them inextricably into a beautiful finished product.
+Like the threads of the tapestry all aspects of the landscape are connected, binding them inextricably into a beautiful finished artwork.